-It wasn’t necessarily the outcome that the SMSF industry was hoping for, but we have seen the Australian Taxation Office (ATO) finalise its public guidance, LCR 2021/2, on the application of the NALI provisions where expenditure is incurred under a non-arm’s length arrangement.
+It wasn’t necessarily the outcome that the SMSF industry strategy was hoping for, but we have seen the Australian Taxation Office (ATO) finalize its public guidance, LCR 2021/2, on the application of the NALI provisions where expenditure is incurred under a non-arm’s length arrangement.

 It has arguably been one of the most consulted public rulings impacting superannuation, with the initial draft ruling dating back to 2018.
 Since this time we have seen:

 - a revised draft in 2019 (due to introduction of new laws); and

 - regular updates to the Commissioner’s public compliance guidance (PCG 2020/5), which provides relief to arrangements where there is a sufficient nexus of the non-arm’s length expenditure (NALE) to all of the fund’s income – this relief is currently available until 30 June 2022.

 The concept of NALE was introduced from 1 July 2018 into section 295-550 of the ITAA 1997 to address arrangements where the result of the income derived was higher due to the level of expenditure incurred (including where no expense was incurred) where the parties had been dealing at arm’s length.

 Where NALE exists, this will taint some or all the fund’s income, resulting in a non-arm’s length tax rate of 45%.